vippsas/vipps-solutions/auth0/SocialConnectionLogin.md

 ### Name

-Name of your connection, for example, VippsLogin.
+Name of your connection, for example, "VippsLogin".

 #### Authorization URL